camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 ### Use Expression Language as Delegation Code

-Besides Java code, camunda BPM also supports the evaluation of expressions as delegation code.
-For general information about delegation code see the corresponding [section](ref:#process-engine-delegation-code).
+Besides Java code, Camunda BPM also supports the evaluation of expressions as delegation code.
+For general information about delegation code, see the corresponding [section](ref:#process-engine-delegation-code).

 Two types of expressions are currently supported: `camunda:expression` and